Darr: Remakes

 It was remade in Kannada as Preethse, starring Upendra as Chandu (Rahul), Shiva Rajkumar as Surya (Sunil) and Sonali Bendre playing Kiran.
 The film also partially inspired the 2005 Tamil film Chinna.
 The Telugu film Tapassu also borrowed some scenes from Darr.

 The teaser trailer for an intended five-part web series Darr 2.0 was released on YouTube on August 30, 2016.
 It was set to be a retelling of the film in a contemporary setting, portraying cyber-stalking and digital crimes.
 The web series was set to be produced by Ashish Chopra under the banner of Y-Films and directed by Vikash Chandra.
-Screenplay and dialogues are by Nikhil Taneja and Shubham Yogi.
+Screenplay and dialogues were written by Nikhil Taneja and Shubham Yogi.
 The series was shelved.

 Legacy

-Audience and the critics appreciated Shah Rukh Khan's dialogue: "I love you, K-k-k- Kiran" and it still remains iconic.
+Audience and the critics appreciated Shah Rukh Khan's dialogue: "I love you, K-k-k- Kiran" which still remains iconic.
+Darr was one of the first films of Shah Rukh Khan's career to gain international audiences, until he earned further recognition with Dilwale Dulhania Le Jayenge worldwide, 2 years later.